David Campese: Rugby League offers

 During the Wallabies' 1988 Australia rugby union tour of England, Scotland and Italy, Campese was contacted by St Helens prior to Australia's 12th match on tour against Combined Services about playing for their club.
 St Helens reportedly asked Michael O'Connor to recommend a player to join the club, and he nominated Campese.
 St Helens are reported to have offered Campese a deal between £300,000 and £350,000 (then estimated to be between $660,000 AUD and $770,000 AUD) over a three-year period, dependent upon a few variables such as number of appearances.
 Campese rejected the deal within a few minutes.

 Following the Wallabies' final match of the U.K. leg of their tour, Campese travelled to Italy where St Helens made more overtures towards him, which were declined.
 St Helens continued to contact Campese about playing rugby league when he returned to Australia, however he continued to reject their offers.
 On 15 July 1989, the night of the third Test between the Wallabies and the British Lions, St Helens made another offer to Campese.
 When he declined their proposal, St Helens offered him another £10,000 ($21,000 AUD), but for the last time he rejected their request to play of their club.
-"I suppose I was shocked that the interest from St Helens was still there after my performance that day," Campese wrote in On a Wing and a Prayer.
-"But perhaps they figured I would be an easy target after a game like that!"

-In Campo: Still Entertaining, Campese wrote that, "Looking back now, as a long retired Wallaby, it does not bother me in the slightest that I didn't accept an offer to play rugby league."